3laween/colada-sdk-ios/USAGE.md

 **Q: `matched: false` — is something broken?**
 No. It means an organic install with no ad campaign behind it.
 It is a normal result.

-**Q: Why is there no ATT prompt / IDFA usage?**
-The SDK doesn't use IDFA.
-Attribution resolves through your click data + the stable device identity + your user ID.

 **Q: Does the SDK keep working offline?**
 Events are retried with backoff and then queued offline; `flush()` or the next launch